adithpd/ConvinAPI/README.md

 # ConvinAPI
-Convin API for Google Calendar
+Convin API for Google Calendar//

 To start this Django App,